Q: How do I apply for financial aid?

 A: Yes, the School of Nursing offers merit scholarships to a select group of students that have been offered admission to our MSN and Graduate Entry Master's of Nursing Program.
-Merit scholarships are primarily based on test scores and cumulative grade point averages.
+Merit scholarships are primarily based on cumulative grad point average and science grade point average.

 Q: Are there grants and scholarships for graduate students?

 A: Yes, we offer a limited number of grants and scholarships.
 If you are employed as a nurse with one of our collaborating partners, Cleveland Clinic, University Hospitals, Metro Hospitals, or the Veterans Administration, you are eligible for a tuition grant equal to 20% of tuition.
 Please contact our Financial Aid Director, Dedra Hanna-Adams at email@example.com for more information.

 Q: How much does it cost to attend CWRU?